 #5 Design and build technology

 New houses often boast modern and beautiful designs, and in terms of build technology, they often use the latest one such as Industrialised Building System (IBS).
+With the IBS technology, the newer homes are usually more sturdy and are of better quality.
+They also usually come incorporated with the latest environmental technologies such as home designs that maximises natural lighting and ventilation.
+Some of the newer developments even have their own recycling centre.

 Ultimately, your choice of a house comes down to having a clear idea about your purpose of buying a house, the lifestyle that you want and your financial health.
 We wish you all the best in finding that perfect home!